 Modern retail customers are dynamic and mobile.
 Sure, they want quick delivery and payment convenience, but there are also personalized offers.
 Those who successfully satisfy the listed needs of users will be able to get competitive advantage by integrating modern digital tools into their services.

 Users prefer a “seamless” brand experience.
-In the era of digital transformation, this trend is becoming more apparent.
+In the era of digital transformation, such a trend is becoming more apparent.
 Digital trends such as visual product searches and social shopping are growing rapidly.

 Imagine while walking down the street, you’ve noticed a beautiful dress on a girl passing by.
 Having photographed it using a smartphone, you start a search in pictures and instantly find Instagram blogger posts that recently showed similar dresses on their pages.
 By clicking on the ‘Buy’ icon in blogger’s profile, you immediately order your favorite item online.
 All this is the merit of artificial intelligence and machine learning algorithms.

 Clothing and accessories will be delivered to customers home.
 In the usual sense, Stitch Fix does not have its own online store.
 There is a mobile application for stylists.
-Pinterest is the platform for contacting consumers, and the main communication channel is email, where the client sends an email with wishes to the stylist.
-Machine learning algorithms process this heterogeneous and poorly structured information, and the mobile application aggregates user data and becomes the main working tool for the stylist.
+Pinterest is the platform to contact consumers, and the main communication channel is email, where the client sends an email with wishes to the stylist.
+Machine learning algorithms process this heterogeneous and poorly structured information, and the mobile application aggregates user data and becomes the stylist's main working tool.